Prefer empty items to null ones

 which map roughly to database records, it's often appropriate to use null

-to represent optional fields stored as NULL
+to represent optional fields stored as NULL in the database.

 The Objects class has